 We have a lot of furniture from the thrift store and a few custom pieces like the one I share here–that just need a little something to give the piece of furniture style and a finished look.

-We covered an old cabinet with faux marble contact paper a few years ago.
-So when my husband built our son a desk and it needed a finished edge--I decided to try peel & stick wallpaper.
+We covered an old cabinet with faux marble paper a few years ago.
+So when my husband built our son a desk and it needed a finished edge–I decided to try faux wood peel & stick wallpaper.

 This article contains affiliate links, you can read my full disclosure here.

 Last month I updated the style of our son’s bedroom.
 My husband Lee reused the wood material from our son’s old IKEA bed to build him a new desk!
 Everything was repurposed, including the plexiglass top we added to his desk (found it in the garage, leftover from our outdoor coffee table).
-My husband did buy the two front legs of the desk new--he got the legs on clearance, 80% off at the home improvement store.
+My husband did buy the two front legs of the desk new–he got the legs on clearance, 80% off at the home improvement store.

 Our son loved his new desk!
 But because the wood had been recycled, there were a lot of rough screw marks that made the edge look unfinished.
 So I shopped around online for a material that would cover the front edge without a lot of extra effort (at this point the desk was in his room, so moving it back downstairs to paint or stain it wasn’t ideal!).